berylcczhang/TEST/README.md

     - *lib/tracks*: contains stellar evolution tracks
 * *output*: this is the default location for writing output
 * *param*: this is the default location for parameter files that control slug simulations
-* *slugPy*: this contains the python module slugPy, which includes routines for parsing simulation outputs
+* *slugpy*: this contains the python module slugpy, which includes routines for parsing and manipulating simulation outputs
 * *src*: this contains the main source code for SLUG
 * *test*: this contains python test scripts
     - *test/aux*: contains data files for the test scripts